A52 Does Visual Effects for Gatorade's Defining Mia

 WEST HOLLYWOOD, Calif.
 (Apr.
 15, 2002) -- Visual effects and design company A52 today announced details of their visual effects work for Villains and director Phil Joanou for Element 79 Partners' fast-paced "Defining Mia" Gatorade Ice :30 spot, which debuted on Apr.
 1.

 U.S. soccer star Mia Hamm takes to the field in the campaign's "Defining Mia" spot with Gatorade Ice in her veins that helps her seize a heated game's "defining moment" and score the winning shot.
 During that critical moment, a sequence of X-ray shots shows the Ice at work inside Mia.
-Led by visual effects supervisor and Inferno artist Simon Brewster (who is also A52's creative director), A52's team created the CGI skeleton X-ray effect, handled extensive crowd and stadium replacement and created the spot's explosive end-tag.
+Led by visual effects supervisor and Inferno artist Simon Brewster (who is also A52's creative director), A52's team created the CGI skeleton X-ray effect, handled extensive crowd and stadium replacement and created the spot's explosive end-tag. [an error occurred while processing this directive]

 "The agency came to us with an idea of creating an animated X-ray skeleton of Mia Hamm that would have icy liquid running through its veins as a way to illustrate the product," explained Simon Brewster.
 "In addition, the signature Gatorade colored drips now needed to be icy sweat that framed Mia's face in a compelling and convincing way."